 One Schoolhouse began as the Online School for Girls in the winter of 2009.
 Four independent girls’ schools -- Harpeth Hall School (Nashville, TN), Holton-Arms School (Bethesda, MD), Laurel School (Cleveland, OH), and Westover School (Middlebury, CT) -- formed a non-profit consortium to become the world’s first single-gender online school and the world’s first online independent school: the Online School for Girls.
-They came together with the common beliefs that online education is an increasingly powerful way to learn and that there is great value in creating an online learning environment is built on the traditions of independent schools and girls' schools.
+They came together with the common beliefs that online education was an increasingly powerful way to learn and that there was great value in creating an online learning environment is built on the traditions of independent schools and girls' schools.

 In the early years, the School expanded rapidly.
 During the 2010-2011 school year, Molly Rumsey, an original Trustee and an experienced teacher and administrator from Harpeth Hall School, served as the interim Director.
 By the end of Mrs. Rumsey's tenure, the school added eight founding schools and thirty-six affiliates, and had started a professional development program.